Angelmaneuver/wallpaper-setting/README.md

 _This extension modifies the following files in the VSCode installation directory, so requires write permission._

 1. _/Resources/app/out/vs/code/electron-sandbox/workbench/workbench.js_
-1. _/Resources/app/out/vs/code/electron-sandbox/processExplorer/processExplorer.js (Only when setting the background color for Process Explorer)_

 _Therefor, this extension cannot be used with VSCode installed from "Snap Store" App Store for Linux (Because write permission cannot be obtained)._